Corsinvest/cv4ab-api-dotnet/README.md

 ## General

-The client is wapper of [LibTagPLC](https://github.com/kyle-github/libplctag) library.
+The client is wrapper of [LibTagPLC](https://github.com/kyle-github/libplctag) library.

 ## Main features